 Students will be required to demonstrate a satisfactory achievement of the specified outcomes for the unit.

 Refer to Unit 2 for example assessment tasks.

-- Students must satisfactorily complete (at minimum) Unit 2 Physics before undertaking Units 3 & 4. - Students must undertake a minimum of General Mathematics in conjunction with Physics.
+- It is recommended that students satisfactorily complete (at minimum) Unit 2 Physics before undertaking Units 3 & 4. - It is recommended that students undertake a minimum of General Mathematics in conjunction with Physics, however the preference is Mathematical Methods.